-Before we even think about raising taxes, we need to ensure existing dollars are being spent responsibly with a taxpayer return on investment in mind.
-Marsha will work to provide more efficient budgets that fund essential services while providing the responsible growth our economy needs.
+I take seriously my responsibility to make sure that taxpayer dollars are being spent responsibly with a taxpayer return on investment in mind.
+I have worked to provide more efficient budgets that fund essential services while providing the responsible growth our economy needs.

-By keeping taxes as minimal as possible, and focusing on increased revenue through growth, we can ensure our state remains a great place to live, work, and raise a family.
+By keeping taxes as minimal as possible, carefully prioritizing taxpayer dollars, and focusing on increased revenue through growth, we can ensure our state remains a great place to live, work, and raise a family.

 Citizens have every right to know what is going on and how the government is spending their tax dollars.
 All steps of the legislative process should be transparent and open to the public.
-As a representative, Marsha will always answer questions honestly and be available and accountable to her constituents.
-Her loyalty is to the citizens of Utah, and she will work hard to make the political process more open to you.
+As your representative, I have and will always answer questions honestly and be available and accountable to my constituents.
+My loyalty is to the citizens of Utah, and I will work hard to make the political process more open to you.

 The men, women, and families that have given so much to protect our freedoms and the freedom of others around the world should be supported and given the resources they need.

 Being pro-life means protecting the sanctity and dignity of human life.
-Marsha is 100% pro-life and will support policies to reduce the number of abortions.
+I am 100% pro-life and will support policies to reduce the number of abortions.

-Dozens of bills are presented during the legislative session every year attempting to control education at the state level.
-Decisions should be made locally whenever possible.
-We currently have the lowest per-student funding in the nation and many school districts are struggling with recruiting and retaining good teachers.
-We need to support beginning teachers (where the highest turnover happens) through mentoring and training and support legislation giving teachers more autonomy in their classrooms.
+Utah currently has the lowest per-student funding in the nation, and many school districts are struggling with recruiting and retaining good teachers.
+We have to support beginning teachers (where the highest turnover happens) through mentoring and training and support legislation giving teachers more autonomy in their classrooms.

 Being a representative is more than casting votes, it’s listening and responding to the people you represent.
-Marsha is committed to always being a phone call away and answering your questions honestly, even when it’s not what you want to hear.
-She will also provide:
+I am committed to always being a phone call away and answering your questions honestly, even when it’s not what you want to hear.
+I commit to

 - A pre-session survey that is direct and focused on key issues